pentagram-lang/pentagram-ideas/plans/memory-management.md

 - Populating memory when marking it readable and writable, to avoid later soft page faults
 - Shifting memory management system calls to a background thread
 - Disabling transparent huge pages
-- Searching for returnable small heap blocks
+- Searching for returnable small heap blocks if CPU is idle
-- Making free stack returns time-based
+- Upgrading or downgrading returnable small heap blocks if CPU is idle
 - Use a lower minimum coroutine stack size for Linux
 - Convert some small heap sizes to medium for Linux
 - Use a dynamic index block size for large objects
-- Use finer-grained capacity for large objects
+- Use finer-grained capacity for dynamic-sized large objects
+- Pause returns for a free stack for two minutes after returning once